nolfranklin/BootMatic/README.md

 BootMatic
 =========

-BootMatic is a Statamic starter theme built with Bootstrap v.3 (http://getbootstrap.com/) and a few other bells and whistels.
+BootMatic is a Statamic starter theme built with Bootstrap v.3 (http://getbootstrap.com/) and a few other bells and whistels (FitVids, etc).

 ### Install